Earl Grey Scones are the most delicious breakfast and brunch pastry. They're irresistibly flavored with tea and drizzled with a sweet lemon glaze.

 Ingredients

-- Sugar: granulated sugar to add some sweetness.
+- Sugar: Granulated sugar to add some sweetness.

-- Baking Powder: to give them that rise.
+- Baking Powder: To give them that rise.

-- Fine Sea Salt: to round out the flavors.
+- Fine Sea Salt: To round out the flavors.

 - In a large mixing bowl, whisk together the flour, granulated sugar, baking powder, earl grey tea, and fine sea salt until evenly combined.
 Add the butter and cut in using a pastry cutter or your hands, until crumbly.
 Place in the refrigerator while you prepare the wet ingredients.